 - Zero upfront costs to benefit from solar energy

-- Immediate cost savings with lower solar electricity bills
+- Immediate cost savings with lower solar electricity bills once solar is turned on

 - More predictable energy pricing with the ability to lock in fixed electricity prices to protect against unpredictable wholesale energy prices